The Buteyko Breathing Method

-You can learn Buteyko methods from a number of place:
+You can learn Buteyko methods from a number of places:

-- You can buy books that will help you teach yourself the techniques
+- Books that will help you teach yourself the techniques

 Can the Buteyko Method help my breathing problems?

-The Buteyko method is useful for a wide range of breathing problems including:
+The BBT is useful for a wide range of breathing problems including:

 - Asthma attacks